 by Devin Rodgers of Glen Burnie, Md., a member of Catawba's Class of 2011

 Comments ranging from the truly meaningful to the humorously trivial could be heard coming from the sleepy faces that gathered in front of Omwake-Dearborn Chapel early (very early!) on a recent Saturday morning.
 After downing doughnuts, bagels, and coffee from Salisbury's new Dunkin' Donuts - and some healthy fruit for good measure – a team of 15 Catawba College students, faculty, staff, and alumni headed west for John's River Valley Camp.
 The camp, which is celebrating its 75th year, is operated by the Southern Conference of the United Church of Christ.
-It may be best known by the Catawba community as the host site of our freshman retreats.
+It may be best known by the Catawba community as the host site of our first-year retreats.

 After a 90-minute drive, our group rolled through the quiet mountain village of Collettesville, North Carolina and into the welcoming gates of JRVC.
 We joined other volunteers who had journeyed there for the sole purpose of repairing camp facilities and cleaning up the grounds in preparation for the summer camp season.
 Several in our group spent the day pressure-washing and staining cabins and other camp facilities.
 Some raked leaves and cleared brush.
 Still others replaced outdated light fixtures and removed old appliances.
 While much work remained to be done, there was a visible difference in the appearance of the camp at the end of just one day.